 - Add the tomatoes, salt, cayenne, cumin, fenugreek seeds, and black pepper.
-Sauté for 4-5 minutes, until the oil glistens on top.
+Sauté for 4-5 minutes.

-- Stir the yoghurt into the masala, and cook for 2-3 minutes, stirring continuously.
+- Stir the yoghurt into the curry mixture, and cook for 2-3 minutes, stirring continuously.
 Remove from the heat.

 - Peel the eggs and slice them in half.